 Talk to your vet about your kitty's anxiety before the Fourth

-We recommend consulting with your vet before the Fourth if you have a particularly nervous cat.
+Consider consulting with your vet before the Fourth if you have a particularly nervous cat.
 Your vet may choose to prescribe some mild sedatives, or perhaps they will recommend a more natural remedy like feline CBD or chamomile.
 Some owners report great results by using anxiety-reducing ThunderShirt Vests.
 Even if you choose not to use the medication or other calming aids, it might provide some peace of mind to have it on hand in case you need it.
-We recommend trying these items before the Fourth to see how your kitty will react, but of course, always consult with your veterinarian first.
+It is often helpful to try these items before the Fourth to see how your kitty will react, but of course, always consult with your veterinarian first.

 Stick to your cat's normal routine

-Cats are creatures of habit, and it’s important to keep their routines consistent to minimize stress.
-Don’t make any changes to your kitty’s routine around the holiday.
-Do your best to stick to their usual meal schedule, don’t introduce new foods (especially human foods from Fourth of July parties!), and don’t take your cat anywhere out of the ordinary.
+Cats are creatures of habit, and it's important to keep their routines consistent to minimize stress.
+Try not to make any changes to your kitty's routine around the holiday.
+Do your best to stick to their usual meal schedule, avoid introducing new foods (especially human foods from Fourth of July parties!), and try not to take your cat anywhere out of the ordinary.

 Behaviors to look out for